 - A few customers have complained that the subwoofer shorted out after a couple of uses.

-- There have been reports of constant buzzing noises which spoils the listening experience.
+- There have been reports of constant buzzing noises that spoil the listening experience.

-- Some customers found that the auto-off feature does not perform as efficiently as advertised.
+- Some customers found that the auto-off feature performs less efficiently than advertised.

 - 10" front-firing, spun copper imp woofer